 This course studies the nature, extent, and factors related to criminal behavior.
 Focus will be on the criminal justice system, the police, the judiciary and corrections (probation, imprisonment, parole and work release).
-Availability: On demand by law enforcement.
-Special attention will also be paid to victim's rights and strategies for their recovery.
 Credit Hours: 3 Prerequisite: None Availability: On demand